spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

       - Browse to Properties, add Email: `testuser@SpectroCloud500.onmicrosoft.com`
       - Do not add this account to any groups

-- Create an external user with your corporate/personal emaail account:
+- Create an external user with your corporate/personal email account:
       - User principal name example: your corporate email address
       - Display name example: Your First Name and Last Name
       - Browse to Properties, Edit First Name
       - Browse to Properties, Edit Last Name
-      - Browse to Properties, add your corporatee email addresss
+      - Browse to Properties, add your corporate email address
       - Add this account to the Entra ID Group `palette_tenant_admins`

-18. Modify your Entra ID admin account with group membership.
+18. Change your Entra ID admin account with group membership.
 This is the account you used to create the **App** in Microsoft Entra ID.
 Add the following groups to this account, `palette_tenant_admins` and `k8s_cluster_admins`.